 Hello there, back again with another article for you!
 This time we will be looking at one of my recent purchases, the mighty KRK Rokit 5 G4!

-In that article, I had mentioned that I was actually trying to figure out what to buy for myself and there we go!
-The pleasure of having researched countless hours and reflecting my would-be buying decision to my readers is matchless! 🙂
+In that article, I mentioned that I was actually trying to figure out what to buy for myself and there we go!
+The pleasure of having researched countless hours and reflecting on my would-be buying decision to my readers is matchless! 🙂

 Recently, I got myself a pair of KRK Rokit RP5 G4 studio monitors and I am already in love with them!